uccser/cs-field-guide/text/en/chapters/data-representation.md

 This can be broken up into groups of 4 bits:  1001   0001   0011   0010   0111   1011.

-And now, each of these groups of 4 bits will need to be represented with a digit.
+And now, each of these groups of 4 bits will need to be represented with a **hexadecimal** digit.

 - 1001 -> 5
 - 0001 -> 1